thunder/thunder_schema/documentation.md

 The first 9 fields, from id to metatags, are mandatory fields from the Page interface, they will be taken care of by calling `resolvePageInterfaceFields()` (see example below).
-The "mycustomfield" field is a custom fields, which we do not know about, so you would have to implement producers for them by yourself.
-This will be done in the MySchemaSchemaExtension.php file.
+The "mycustomfield" field is a custom field, which we do not know about, so you would have to implement producers for it by yourself.
+This is done in the MySchemaSchemaExtension.php file.

     <?php